Hercules

 L's are still not available on the list of RCAF Casualties – Second World War.

 I am researching a particular person on our war memorial in Peasenhall, Suffolk, UK.
 Richard William Stiff was a Flight Sergeant in 423 Sqdn Royal Airforce Volunteer Reserve who died on 13 November 1943.
 I am aware that the squadron flew Short Sunderlands from Northern Ireland patrolling the Atlantic primarily searching out German U Boats.
 Although I have a basic history of the squadron I am trying to establish more detail around the death of Richard.
 He has no grave and is remembered on the Runnymede memorial which likely means that he was lost in flight.
+I am not sure if he was seconded to the Canadian contingent or whether the RAF were also part of the squadron.
+It is rare but I do have a photograph of Richard as a gunner but uncertain if this was in a Sunderland or another aircraft.
+Anything you may have on Richard or on the 13 November 1943 would be very useful.

 FURTHER TO MY ENTRY OF 22 SEPT, THERE ARE ALSO NO LISTS OF SERVICEMEN AFTER WHEELER IN THE W SECTION.